Employment Equality Law in Ireland Update 2020

 More value from this event

 This event comes with a full and comprehensive set of up to the minute notes for future reference, including analysis of relevant case law published in the month prior to this event.
+Delegates will also be able to access recordings of all sessions when made available after the event for 10 working days.

 Course overview/outline programme